Supporting Children with Dyslexia (Aged 7 – 16)

 The first option is always to ask the school to undertake a screening or assessment for their child.

 However, we know that sometimes parents would like the opportunity to have an independent screening/ assessment and a chance to discuss their child with a dyslexia trained expert.

 Dyslexia Cornwall can help parents develop strategies to work with schools by offering access to:

 There is a cost for some of these services.

 Dyslexia Cornwall does not offer an assessment, screening or tuition/mentoring service for children.
 For more information on accessing these services visit:

 - Dyslexia Screening for Children

 - Dyslexia Assessment for Children

-- Tuition for Children
+- Specialist Dyslexia Tuition and Mentoring for Children

 Please contact our Dyslexia Advice Centre for further information.